 While we don’t know the exact words that God spoke to perform the marriage of Adam and Eve, as immortal beings it would have been an eternal marriage.
 There would have been no words of until death do you part, or as long as you both shall live defining its duration.
 They were after all immortal beings at the time.

-What is the value of our soul?
-Can a real and purposeful life be established without knowing something about the eternal principles or laws by which we exist?
+What is the nature of our soul and does it endure beyond death?
+Can a purposeful life be established without knowing something about the eternal principles or laws by which we exist?
+As we look at the endless creations in a vast cosmos do we ponder our place?
+Are we eternal beings with great potential or temporary flashes of electrochemical cosmic energy lacking any significance at all?

 Birth and death are parenthesis that mark our current state of being.
 We call it life.
 Many with any sense of awareness will ponder the meaning of it.